Determines The Sequence Of Amino Acids

 Optimize Your Experimental Conditions

 Optimize the experimental conditions for your chosen sequencing method.
-For Edman degradation, ensure that the reagents are fresh and the reaction conditions are optimized for efficient cleavage and identification of amino acids.
+For Edman degradation, confirm that the reagents are fresh and the reaction conditions are optimized for efficient cleavage and identification of amino acids.
 For mass spectrometry, optimize the ionization and fragmentation parameters to obtain high-quality spectra.

 Data Analysis is Crucial